|photo by Alice Lum

 Roosevelt’s widow, Edith, and his two sisters donated original furnishings.
 Rooms were outfitted to reflect the house as it appeared in 1865.
 By October 1922 the Committee had received contributions totaling $1.9 million and collected thousands of items related to Roosevelt.
 The house contained five period rooms, two museum galleries and a bookstore.

-The house was finally completed and dedicated on October 27, 1923.
+The renovations were finally completed and dedicated on October 27, 1923.
 Twentieth Street was roped off and “hung with American flags” and amplifiers carried the addresses to the crowd of 600 outside.

 The New York Times described the period rooms that “will be thrown open to the public, replete with exhibits touching on his life from birth to death.”
 It said “The parlor of the home itself contains the original furniture, and the dining room table is that used by the family of the Colonel.
 This room and the library are furnished for the most part with reproductions of the original furniture.
 The front bedroom, where Colonel Roosevelt was born, is furnished with the original bedroom set, family portraits decorating the walls.
 The nursery at the rear has some originals.
 The library has many first editions, many of them autographed, of Colonel Roosevelt’s books.
 The roof is given over to a garden where lunches and dinners will be served.”